neo4j/neo4j-browser/README.md

 ## Images

-create node property called `image_url` and populate this with a fully qualified image url
+Create node property called `image_url` and populate this with a fully qualified image url.

 ```
 MATCH (n:MyImageNode)